YilunAllenChen/marketing-making/README.md

 running together and we have need of a message queue, we can easily strip away the message handling and hook it up with a message queue, and create another app that runs the strategy and consumes from that message queue.

-### Local Copy + Eventual Consistency Hybrid Model
+### Local Copy + Eventual Consistency Model
-For live position information, a hybrid model is utilized.
-We initialize our portfolio by querying the RESTful API's, and then start to listen to updates from websockets, updating local information as necessary.
+For live position information, we initialize our portfolio by querying the RESTful API's, and then start to listen to updates from websockets, updating local information as necessary.
 The information saved locally is designed to be minimal such that it's guaranteed to be correct.
 This saves bandwidth and allows the strategy to react to events fast.
 To mitigate the problem of inaccuracy, a periodic reset is also implemented such that in the unusual event that our updates are incorrect / stale,